-- (1) In order to induce Mr. Mylett to accept our employment offer, the Company guaranteed that, for each of 2013, 2014, and 2015, Mr. Mylett is eligible to receive a bonus of \$200,000 in the event that his annual incentive plan compensation for a particular year is less than \$200,000. - (2) This column does not reflect amounts the Named Executive Officers received or are entitled to receive during each of the years listed above.
-Rather, as required by applicable SEC rules, this column reflects the aggregate grant date fair value of the performance awards and restricted stock units (based on the probable outcome per accounting guidelines of the performance conditions as of the date of grant) granted to the Named Executive Officers in the applicable year.
+(1) Represents guaranteed bonus payments payable pursuant to Mr. Mylett's offer of employment with the Company for each of 2013, 2014, and 2015, to the extent that his annual incentive plan award in such year was less than \$200,000.

+(2) Reflects the aggregate grant date fair value of PSUs and RSUs (based on the probable outcome per accounting guidelines of the performance conditions as of the date of grant) granted to the Named Executive Officers in the applicable year, excluding the effect of estimated forfeitures.
 The aggregate grant date fair value of the equity awards was computed in accordance with FASB ASC Topic 718.
-See Note 14 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the 2014 fiscal year for a discussion of the relevant assumptions used in calculating the value of these awards.
+See Note 14 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the 2015 fiscal year for a discussion of the relevant assumptions used in calculating the value of these awards.
 For these purposes, the fair value of the performance awards is computed based on performance at the target level.
+The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officer receives based on a number of factors, including stock price fluctuations and variances from valuation assumptions.

-The reported amounts for 2014 in the "Stock Awards" column reflect LTI awards, consisting of RSUs and PSUs.
-The PSUs are denominated in dollars.
-The payouts, if any, earned by a Named Executive Officer will be paid out in stock based on the market value of the Company's Common Stock on the vesting date.
-PSUs vest if, and to the degree that, the Company meets certain objective, preestablished performance measures, including total shareholder return compared to certain comparable companies and EPS performance.
-The maximum value of the PSUs granted to the Named Executive Officers during 2014, assuming achievement of the highest level of performance, was \$618,000 for Mr. Lane, \$415,296 for Mr. George, \$240,000 for Mr. Mylett, \$234,840 for Mr. McKenna, and \$148,320 for Ms. Shaeff.
+The PSUs are denominated in dollars and, to the extent earned, will be settled in the Company's Common Stock based on the market value of the Company's Common Stock following the applicable performance period.
+PSUs vest if, and to the degree that, the Company meets certain objective, pre-established performance measures relating to total shareholder return compared to certain comparable companies and EPS performance.
+The aggregate grant date fair value of the PSUs granted during 2015, assuming achievement of the highest level of performance, was \$702,000 for Mr. Lane, \$427,840 for Mr. George, \$248,000 for Mr. Mylett, \$258,400 for Mr. McKenna, and \$153,000 for Ms. Shaeff.

-The RSUs are scheduled to vest in equal amounts over a three-year vesting schedule, subject to the Named Executive Officer's continued employment with the Company.
-The RSUs are subject to forfeiture in certain circumstances.
+The RSUs are scheduled to vest in equal amounts over three years, subject to the Named Executive Officer's continued employment with the Company and are subject to forfeiture in certain circumstances.

-For more information on the RSUs and PSUs granted to Named Executive Officers during 2014, see the Grants of Plan-Based Awards table and related narrative and footnotes.
+For more information on the RSUs and PSUs granted to Named Executive Officers during 2015, see the Grants of Plan-Based Awards table and footnotes.

-(3) This column does not reflect amounts the Named Executive Officers received or are entitled to receive during each of the years listed above.
-Rather, as required by applicable SEC rules, this column reflects the aggregate grant date fair value of the stock options granted to the Named Executive Officers in the applicable year and was computed in accordance with FASB ASC Topic 718.
-The Option Exercises and Stock Vested table provides information about the options exercised by Named Executive Officers during 2014.
-See Note 14 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the 2014 fiscal year for a discussion of the relevant assumptions made in valuing these awards.
+(3) Reflects the aggregate grant date fair value of the stock options granted to the Named Executive Officers in the applicable year and was computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+See Note 14 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the 2015 fiscal year for a discussion of the relevant assumptions made in valuing these awards.
 The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officer receives based on a number of factors, including stock price fluctuations, timing of sale, and variances from valuation assumptions.

-For more information on the stock options granted to Named Executive Officers during 2014, see the Grants of Plan-Based Awards table and related narrative and footnotes.
+For more information on the stock options granted to Named Executive Officers during 2015, see the Grants of Plan-Based Awards table and related footnotes.

-- (4) Reflects annual incentive compensation based upon certain performance criteria being met.
-For more information on the incentive compensation paid to Named Executive Officers for 2014, see the section of the CD&A titled "Annual Incentive Plan." - (5) The figures set out as "All Other" Compensation for 2014 are comprised of the following:
+- (4) Reflects annual incentive plan awards earned based upon the satisfaction of specified performance criteria.
+For more information on the incentive compensation paid to Named Executive Officers for 2015, see the section of the CD&A titled "Annual Incentive Plan." - (5) Reflects the following amounts:

-Executive Disability &

-401(k) Match Group Term Life Fitness(1)
+l01(k) ⁄Iatch Disa ( ecutive ability & Group rm Life Fitr 1ess(1)

-Brian E. Lane \$ 6,500 \$ 2,989 \$ 240
+Brian E. Lane \$ 6,500 \$ 3,416 \$ 240

-William George \$ 6,500 \$ 1,142 \$ 240
+William George \$ 6,500 \$ 1,494 \$ 240

-James Mylett \$ 6,500 \$ 1,230 \$ 0
+James Mylett \$ 6,500 \$ 1,287 \$ 0

-Trent T. McKenna \$ 6,500 \$ 845 \$ 240
+Trent T. McKenna \$ 6,500 \$ 881 \$ 240

-Julie S. Shaeff \$ 6,500 \$ 864 \$ 240
+Julie S. Shaeff \$ 6,500 \$ 1099 \$ 240